CliffordAnderson/XQuery4Humanists/01-introduction.md

 #### Quantified Expressions

-What if you want to ask whether items in a sequence satisfy certain criteria?
+What if you want to ask whether items in a sequence meet certain criteria?
 For instance, we might want to ask whether any names in a list contain initials.
 This would be useful, for instance, if you are standardizing name authority records.
 Here's a FLWOR expression that uses a built-in function called `fn:contains` that checks for a period in name forms.

 ```xquery
 let $names := ("G. G. Ashwood", "Patricia Conley", "S. Dole Melipone", "Ella Runciter")